By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 filter of the list of transactions is changed to allow the user to view the transaction.

-Of these arguments, only Description
+Of these arguments, only Description and Amount are mandatory.

 Implementation